kyuupichan/electrumx/HOWTO.rst

-These are just informational messages about addresses that have very large histories that are generated as those histories are being written outt.
+These are just informational messages about addresses that have very large histories that are generated as those histories are being written out.
 After the flush has completed a few stats are printed about cache hits, the number of writes and deletes, and the number of writes that were elided by the cache::